 Abstract

 Dual pathology breast carcinoma, whether unifocal, multifocal or multicentric may significantly impact patient prognosis.
-Certain combinations are associated with favourable outcomes, while others may indicate a more aggressive disease.
+Certain histological combinations are associated with favourable outcomes, while others may indicate a more aggressive disease.
 We present a series of two women with different pathological combinations.
-The first case had a multicentric cancer of the left breast.
-She underwent nipple-sparing mastectomy with axillary dissection and immediate TRAM breast reconstruction.
-Histopathology assessment revealed a combination of metaplastic carcinoma and invasive micropapillary carcinoma; both aggressive subtypes.
-Despite this, the patient remained disease-free for five years.
+The first case had multicentric cancers of the left breast.
+She underwent neoadjuvant chemotherapy, then nipple-sparing mastectomy with axillary dissection and immediate TRAM breast reconstruction.
+Histopathological assessment revealed a combination of metaplastic carcinoma and invasive micropapillary carcinoma; both aggressive subtypes.
+Post adjuvant radiotherapy, she remained disease-free for five years.
 The second case had a unifocal right breast cancer managed with breast-conserving surgery and sentinel lymph node biopsy.
 Histopathology revealed a combination of invasive carcinoma of no special type (NST) and invasive papillary carcinoma.
 These subtypes are associated with a more favourable prognosis.
-This patient remains well at 2 years follow-up.
+Post radiotherapy and on endocrine therapy, this patient remains well at 2 years follow-up.
 These cases demonstrate the prognostic variability in dual histopathology breast cancers and highlights the importance of individualized treatment.

 Keywords :